xgui4/xgui4/README.md

       * My main system (EOS) and my current daily driver
      * ElementoryOS
-      * tried a little bit in VM, did not like it, look too old and too laggy. and their creator is problematic Wich does not help.
+      * tried a little bit in VM, did not like it, look too old and too laggy.
     * Debian
       * Like for ubuntu.
     * Bazzite / Fedora Silverblue